 Ten years later Piazza del Sol was purchased by the Mani Brothers Real Estate Group, the current owners.
 In 2002 – in the first-floor space that was once the apartment where dress designer Paul Ivar Wharton was murdered in April 1935 – the restaurant Katana opened, earning the Piazza a spot on the Los Angeles culinary map.

 In the fall of 2018 Mani Brothers unveiled their plans for converting the building into a hotel.
 The project will include seismic upgrades and adding ADA accessibility, as well as installing historically appropriate windows and other features and building a rooftop patio with a small swimming pool.
 The company’s plans have been approved by the West Hollywood Historic Properties Commission and have the support of preservationist organizations including the Los Angeles Conservancy and the West Hollywood Preservation Alliance, WHPA.
 (Disclosure: I am a member of the WHPA board.)

 It would be fitting if the new hotel were to use the building’s original name: The Hacienda Park Hotel has a nice ring to it.

-The historic Hacienda Park Hotel sounds even better.
+Hacienda Park Hotel sounds even better.

 Previously: A dress designer to the stars is murdered at the Hacienda Park Apartments, in Hacienda Park and the Origins of the Sunset Strip, Part 3, “The ‘Strange Men’ Murders.”